How to get rid of fungus gnats in houseplants-10 proven tips!

 It’s just crazy!

-Using neem oil, insecticidal soap, and catching them with these sticky yellow flowers effectively controls the adult population; but will not take care of the problem at the source (the larvae).
+Using neem oil, and insecticidal soap and catching them with these sticky yellow flowers effectively controls the adult population, but will not take care of the problem at the source (the larvae).

 Gross, I know!

 Now that you’ve eliminated the adult gnats’ good chunk, it’s time to go after the eggs and the larvae.

 How to remove the fungus gnats larvae in the soil

 I avoided this step because I didn’t want to deal with the mess.
 But I have to tell you- Removing the infested soil is key!